-Before the start of the third year, students are required to participate in an overseas placement for a minimum of two months.
-On return to College, the student will write up an essay analysing the experience; this placement module (TM3.1) is credit-bearing and is a distinctive of the BA (Hons) and MTh in Theology & World Mission: see the TM3.1 module description for details.
+Before the start of the third year, students are required to participate in an overseas placement for a minimum of one month.
+On return to College, the student will write up an essay and submit a report analysing the experience; this placement module (TM3.1) is credit-bearing and is a distinctive of the BA (Hons) and MTheol in Theology & World Mission: see the TM3.1 module description for details.